 As the saying goes, “Cash is king”.
 You simply cannot build a successful business without consistently maintaining healthy cash flow.
 Many entrepreneurs are creative by nature and find the technicalities of business to be frustrating or confusing.
 However, this essential component cannot be ignored.
 One way to keep a positive cash flow is to ask for deposits on work up-front, with balances due on delivery.
 Of course, the secret lies in decreasing the amount of time between spending your cash and receiving more.
 Think creatively about how you can receive money up front to minimize the chance of cash flow woes.

 You can have the best idea, product, and service in the world, but your business won’t be successful until you start turning a profit.
 Profits are made on leads that care converted into leads.
 If you’re business is great, you’ll be able to maintain those sales and turn them into lifetime customers.
 Many entrepreneurs get bogged down in branding details.
 However, a better alternative would be to turn their attention towards the marketing and sales funnel.
 As you provide excellent goods or service, your brand will naturally grow.
 Don’t spend money on your brand in the beginning when you could be spending money on generating customers, who will in turn spread word of their experience with you.

 8).
 Find ways to exponentially increase profits

-In business, there are five drivers that impact profits.
-If you can master them while keeping your costs in check, you will run a successful business.
-It’s as simple as getting more leads, converting more leads into customers, increasing the number of times those customers buy from you, increasing the average price point of your sales and increasing your profit margins.
-Do any one of those, while also keeping costs down, you will see more profits.
-Do all of them and you will see your business really take off.
+In business, there are five drivers of profits.
+If you can master them while keeping your costs in check, your business will reap the rewards.
+Mastering those drivers follows a process such as this: generate leads, convert those leads into customers, increase the number of times those customers buy from you, increase the average price point of your sales and thereby increase your profit margin.
+At the same time, remember to keep your costs low where you can afford to!

 10).
 Don’t discount, add value